 - The tone the chatbot should use, whether formal or casual.

 - Designing an algorithm that allows the machines to respond to normal, or natural, human language, which doesn’t usually sound like computer code.

-- Allowing chatbots to respond to off-topic responses or small talk that may seem normal for humans but can derail a bot from its scripted options.
+- Allowing chatbots to respond to off-topic responses.
+Small talk may seem normal for humans but can derail a bot from its scripted options.

 - Training the AI will require testing the algorithm with substantial amounts of data.
-Organizations needs a plan for how they will obtain or input this data.
+Organizations need a plan for how they will obtain or input this data.

 While the ability to offload menial tasks to an endlessly patient machine may be appealing, it also raises some considerations.
 For example, after Google’s demonstration in May 2018 of a virtual assistant scheduling a haircut, audience members at Google’s I/O conference were perhaps most impressed by the sense that the person receiving the call was unaware they were speaking with a robot.
 The question raised: should they have been made aware?

-The same is true for organizations looking to implement or improve sophisticated AI chat bots in their businesses.
-While the technology is important, the humans designing and maintaining it are critical.
-Find out more about how adding a Genie to your tech team can support your chatbots or help address any other IT challenges by visiting https://www.techgenies.com/techgenies-advantages/.
+The same is true for organizations looking to implement or improve sophisticated AI chatbots in their businesses.
+While technology is important, the humans designing and maintaining the technology are critical.
+Find out more about how adding a Genie to your tech team can support your chatbots or help address any other IT challenges by contacting us today.